 They want their stories to be about what’s going on at this moment.
 Getting your story to align with breaking news is an easy hack that can boost your chances of a press mention.

 While you can’t personally give them breaking news every time, you can use a current event to plug your own story.

 In other words, you can use newsjacking.

-This is the process of connecting your story to a viral event and piggybacking on its coverage to get yourself a press mention.
+This is the process of using a PR tool to connect your story to a viral event and piggybacking on its coverage to get yourself a press mention.

 In order to do this, you must first answer a few questions: